HomeArticlesGuideIdentity Document Validation Guide

 Frequently Asked Questions

-A checksum digit is calculated from the other digits using a fixed formula, letting any system instantly detect most typos and transposition errors without needing to contact the issuing authority.
-PAN, Aadhaar, SSN, NIN, SIN, TFN, and ABN all include this feature, though each uses a different specific algorithm.
+A checksum digit gets calculated from the other digits using a fixed formula, so a system can instantly catch most typos and transposition errors without contacting the issuing authority.
+PAN, Aadhaar, SSN, NIN, SIN, TFN, and ABN all include this feature, though each uses its own specific algorithm.

-No — across every national ID format covered in this guide, a passing checksum only confirms the number is structurally well-formed, not that it has actually been issued or belongs to a real person.
-Confirming an ID's actual status always requires checking with the relevant national authority (UIDAI, IRS, HMRC, Service Canada, or the ATO/ABR), not a client-side format check.
+It doesn't.
+Across every national ID format covered here, a passing checksum only confirms the number is structurally well-formed, not that it's actually been issued or belongs to a real person.
+Confirming an ID's real status always requires checking with the relevant national authority, whether that's UIDAI, the IRS, HMRC, Service Canada, or the ATO/ABR.

-All the formats covered here — India's PAN and Aadhaar, the US SSN, the UK's NIN, Canada's SIN, and Australia's TFN and ABN — can be format-checked entirely client-side using publicly documented checksum rules, with no API call or government database lookup required.
-This makes format validation fast, free, and privacy-preserving, since the number never leaves the user's browser.
+Every format covered here, India's PAN and Aadhaar, the US SSN, the UK's NIN, Canada's SIN, and Australia's TFN and ABN, can be format-checked entirely client-side using publicly documented checksum rules.
+No API call or government database lookup is required.
+That makes format validation fast, free, and privacy-preserving, since the number never leaves the user's browser.

-PAN is a tax-specific identifier issued by India's Income Tax Department for financial transactions and tax filing, while Aadhaar is a broader biometric identity number issued by UIDAI, used for general identity verification and government service delivery.
-Both use different checksum algorithms — PAN's pattern is alphanumeric (5 letters, 4 digits, 1 letter), while Aadhaar uses the more complex Verhoeff algorithm on 12 digits.
+PAN is a tax-specific identifier issued by India's Income Tax Department for financial transactions and tax filing.
+Aadhaar is a broader biometric identity number issued by UIDAI, used for general identity verification and government service delivery.
+The two use different checksum algorithms too: PAN's pattern is alphanumeric (5 letters, 4 digits, 1 letter), while Aadhaar runs the more involved Verhoeff algorithm on 12 digits.

-The US Social Security Number doesn't use a checksum digit at all — instead, validity is determined by checking that the area, group, and serial number fall within ranges the Social Security Administration has actually issued, and excluding specific reserved or invalid patterns (like all-zero segments).
-This is a fundamentally different validation approach from the weighted-checksum methods used by PAN, NIN, SIN, TFN, and ABN.
+The US Social Security Number skips a checksum digit entirely.
+Instead, validity depends on whether the area, group, and serial number fall within ranges the Social Security Administration has actually issued, while excluding specific reserved or invalid patterns like all-zero segments.
+That's a fundamentally different approach from the weighted-checksum methods PAN, NIN, SIN, TFN, and ABN all use.

-Show a clear, specific error explaining what's wrong (wrong length, invalid characters, checksum mismatch) rather than a generic 'invalid ID' message, and let the user re-enter and retry rather than blocking them outright — typos are far more common than fraud.
+Show a clear, specific error explaining what's wrong (wrong length, invalid characters, checksum mismatch) rather than a generic 'invalid ID' message.
+Let the user re-enter and retry instead of blocking them outright, since typos are far more common than fraud.
 Format validation is a first-line filter, not a final verdict on legitimacy.

-Format and checksum validation can catch obviously fake or mistyped numbers, but it cannot detect a syntactically valid number that was never actually issued, or one that belongs to someone other than the person submitting it.
-Real identity verification for fraud prevention requires checking against the issuing authority's actual records, which these client-side checks deliberately don't attempt.
+Format and checksum validation catches obviously fake or mistyped numbers, but it can't detect a syntactically valid number that was never actually issued, or one that belongs to someone other than the person submitting it.
+Real identity verification for fraud prevention needs checking against the issuing authority's actual records, something these client-side checks deliberately don't attempt.

-A TFN (Tax File Number) identifies an individual or entity for personal or entity-level tax administration, while an ABN (Australian Business Number) specifically identifies a registered business for GST and invoicing purposes.
-They use different checksum algorithms — TFN uses a 9-digit weighted sum divisible by 11, while ABN uses an 11-digit weighted sum (with a digit adjustment) divisible by 89.
+A TFN (Tax File Number) identifies an individual or entity for personal or entity-level tax administration.
+An ABN (Australian Business Number) specifically identifies a registered business for GST and invoicing purposes.
+They also use different checksum algorithms: TFN runs a 9-digit weighted sum divisible by 11, while ABN uses an 11-digit weighted sum, with a digit adjustment, divisible by 89.

-Yes — since format validation relies purely on the digits and a published algorithm rather than a database lookup, all of these checks run entirely in the browser using JavaScript, with no network request required at all.
+Yes.
+Format validation relies purely on the digits and a published algorithm rather than a database lookup, so all of these checks run entirely in the browser using JavaScript, with no network request involved at all.

-Validate on the frontend for immediate user feedback (catching a typo before form submission), but always re-validate on the backend too, since frontend validation can be bypassed by anyone calling your API directly.
-Never trust client-side validation alone for anything security- or compliance-sensitive.
+Both.
+Validate on the frontend for immediate user feedback, catching a typo before form submission, but always re-validate on the backend too, since frontend validation can be bypassed by anyone calling your API directly.
+Client-side validation alone isn't enough for anything security- or compliance-sensitive.

 Related Articles